JakobEdding/Collaborative-Filtering-Kafka/README.md

-# Collaborative Filtering in kafka
+# Collaborative Filtering with Alternating Least Squares in Kafka

 Collaborative filtering is a technique in which feedback from users for items (movies, songs, clothing ...) is used to predict how others users would rate these items.
 This plays a major role for many companies that deal with huge user / item datasets and want to make predictions / recommendations for these users, e.g. Netflix, Spotify or Amazon.
 We focus on explicit feedback, which means explicit ratings from users instead of implicit measurements like "time spent viewing item x" or mouse movements.
-We use movies as an example for items throughout out project.
+We use movies as an example for items throughout our project.
-The problem can be imagined as a giant matrix where the users are the rows and the items are the columns.
+The problem can be imagined as a giant matrix where the users are represented by the rows and the items are represented by the columns.
 Some cells contain the existing ratings, but the majority are empty (the matrix is very sparse in practice) and we want to fill these empty cells to make predictions.

+We do not really streamify it too much...

 RatingsMatrix | Movie1 | Movie2 | Movie1 | Movie2
 --- | ---: | ---: | ---: | ---: